Riħama Battery: History

 Riħama Battery was built in 1714–1716 as part of the first building programme of coastal batteries in Malta.
 It defended St. Thomas Bay along with the now-demolished Maħsel Battery on the opposite side of the bay, and St. Thomas Tower and Battery commanding the headland to the north of the bay.
 The battery was also known as Ducluseaux Battery, possibly after the French knight Ducluseaux de Handessus.
 It cost 1179.11.19.2 scudi to build.

 Riħama Battery consisted of a pentagonal gun platform.
 Its right face had a parapet with three embrasures, while its left face had a low parapet for mounting guns en barbette.
 The battery's gorge was sealed by a rectangular blockhouse, which was among the largest ever constructed in Malta, having three rooms and its roof being supported by 17 arches.
 The entrance to the battery was protected by a redan, and part of structure was surrounded by a ditch.

 The battery was armed with seven guns.
 Three 8-pounder iron guns were mounted on the right face with the embrasures, while four 4-pounder guns were mounted en barbette on the left face.
 The ammunition was stored within the blockhouse.

 Riħama Battery only saw use during the French invasion of Malta in 1798, but it was outflanked by the invading forces.
 It was decommissioned in the early 1830s, along with most of Malta's coastal fortifications.
-It was handed to the civil government, and was used initially as a seaside residence, and later as a soap factory and slaughterhouse.
+It was handed over to the civil government, and was used initially as a seaside residence, and later as a soap factory and slaughterhouse.
 Some alterations were made to the blockhouse in the 19th and early 20th centuries, including the construction of an annex.
 The battery was leased until about 1979, when it was abandoned.

 Present day

 Today, most of the battery still exists although it is derelict and in a state of disrepair.
-Its redan no longer exists, while the left face of the gun platform is also missing, having collapsed into the sea.
+Its redan no longer exists, while the left face of the gun platform has collapsed into the sea.

-Since 2013, Riħama Battery has been managed by the local voluntary organization Għaqda Bajja San Tumas, who intend to restore the battery.
+Since 2013, Riħama Battery has been managed by the local voluntary organization Għaqda Bajja San Tumas, which intends to restore the battery.